siko1056/accurate_algorithms/doc/sphinx/source/ch05dotprod.rst

 Accurate inner product
 **********************

-This chapter is the combination of all previous chapters.
 With the :term:`FMA` instruction and an efficient and fast summation algorithm, one is able to create efficient inner product algorithms as well.
 After a short overview about previous approaches, three algorithms using :term:`FMA` will be introduced.

 Previous work
 =============

-Like the Recursive summation (Algorithm :ref:`alg-RecursiveSummation`), there also exists a simple straight forward implementation of the inner product, namely Algorithm :ref:`alg-RecursiveDotProduct` (see \cite[Algorithm 6.2]{Muller2010}).
-A condition number for the inner product (Equation :eq:`eq-Dot product condition number`) is defined in \cite[Chapter 6.1.2]{Muller2010} as well:
+Like the recursive summation (Algorithm :ref:`alg-RecursiveSummation`), there also exists a simple straight forward implementation of the inner product, namely Algorithm :ref:`alg-RecursiveDotProduct`, see [Brisebarre2010]_ (Algorithm 6.2).
+A condition number for the inner product (Equation :eq:`eq-Dot product condition number`) is defined in [Brisebarre2010]_ (Chapter 6.1.2) as
+well:

 .. math::
   :label: eq-Dot product condition number